Inner Work

 Inner Work is offered as a gentle, integrative process.
 At times, additional care or support may be needed alongside — or prior to — this work.

-Please reach out before booking if you are currently experiencing acute psychological or physical distress, have had a recent psychiatric hospitalisation, or are under active care for a serious mental health condition.
-This allows us to consider together what is most supportive for you at this time, and whether Inner Work is the right fit.
+Please reach out before booking if you are currently experiencing significant psychological distress, have had a recent psychiatric hospitalisation, or are under active care for a serious mental health condition.
+This allows us to consider together what may be most supportive for you at this time, and whether Inner Work is the right fit.

 Illness and in-person sessions

-For the wellbeing of everyone, please do not attend in-person sessions if you are unwell (including cold, flu, COVID, or similar symptoms).
+For the wellbeing of everyone, please do not attend in-person sessions if you are unwell, including with cold, flu, COVID, or similar symptoms.

-If needed, sessions may be rescheduled or moved online.
+If needed, sessions can be rescheduled or moved online.

 Frequently Asked Questions